Elmer Steele was a baseball team owner even before he took his first job as a player outside the region from which he came.

 “Back to the minors for Elmer Steele.
 Pittsburgh base ball men read this Winter action [the trade to Toronto] with more than passing interest, for Steele was once well thought of in Pittsburgh Club circles and might be enjoying Pirate payroll even today but for a serious breach of discipline, due to an ungovernable temper.
 There may have been other cases of conflict between Pirate chief and rank and file last Summer, but this was the only one to reach the light of day.
 Even so, it wasn’t published until an out-of-town reporter got a cue several weeks later.
 Steele had served fine ball for Pittsburgh and when he was released to Brooklyn without any premonitions old birds guessed there had been something unusual behind the move.

 Over the winter of 1911-12, he worked as a fruit and produce salesman.
-After his marriage in 1908, he’d left his work at iron-moulding and bridge-building.xiv
+After his marriage in 1908, he’d left his work at iron-moulding and bridge-building.14

-Based on available records, Steele’s final appearance in organized ball was with Memphis and Beaumont in 1914.
-In early April it was reported that he’d made his first appearance for Memphis in the Southern Association, “more or less an attempted ‘come-back’ after a year’s idleness from the firing line.”xix Three months later, Memphis disposed of the 5-6 Steele, selling his contract to Beaumont in the Texas League.xx He doesn’t seem to have pitched for the Oilers, but played in 22 games and hit for a .268 average.
+Steele’s played with Memphis and Beaumont in 1914.
+In early April it was reported that he’d made his first appearance for Memphis in the Southern Association, “more or less an attempted ‘come-back’ after a year’s idleness from the firing line.”20 Three months later, Memphis disposed of the 5-6 Steele, selling his contract to Beaumont in the Texas League.21 He pitch at least once for the Oilers; we know that he played in 22 games and hit for a .268 average.22

-Steele returned to the baseball milieu from which he’d come — enjoying himself for many years as a player, coach, and manager for local teams in the Hudson Valley.xxi
+Steele returned to the baseball milieu from which he’d come — enjoying himself for many years as a player, coach, and manager for local teams in the Hudson Valley.26

 In 1923, he had become a letter carrier for the Poughkeepsie Post Office and retired 30 years later, in 1953.